linhfk/nyc_taxi_project/README.md

 ## Project Description

+## Dataset Description
+The TLC Trip Record Data is a comprehensive and publicly available dataset curated by the New York City Taxi and Limousine Commission.
+It contains detailed information for hundreds of millions of individual trips taken in Yellow Taxis, Green Taxis, and For-Hire Vehicles (FHVs) like those from Uber and Lyft.
+For each trip, the data typically includes precise timestamps for pickup and drop-off, the geographic locations (as taxi zone IDs or latitude/longitude coordinates), the trip distance and duration, the itemized fare and toll amounts, the number of passengers, and the method of payment.
+[Dataset](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)

 ## Technical Architecture:

-Data Storage: Raw trip data stored in AWS S3 buckets partitioned by month
+* Data Storage: Raw trip data stored in AWS S3 buckets partitioned by month

-Data Warehouse: Snowflake for scalable data processing and analysis
+* Data Warehouse: Snowflake for scalable data processing and analysis

-Transformation: dbt (Data Build Tool) for modular SQL transformations
+* Transformation: dbt (Data Build Tool) for modular SQL transformations

-Orchestration: Airflow for workflow automation and monitoring
+* Orchestration: Airflow for workflow automation and monitoring

-Visualization: Superset for interactive dashboards and analytics
+* Visualization: Looker Studio for interactive dashboards and analytics